Engee documentation

 Notebook

-Clustering (or cluster analysis) is the task of partitioning a set of objects into groups called clusters.
-Within each group there should be "similar" objects, and objects from different groups should be as different as possible.
-The main difference between clustering and classification is that the list of groups is not specified and is determined in the process of the algorithm.
+Clustering (or cluster analysis) is the task of dividing a set of objects into groups called clusters.
+There should be "similar" objects inside each group, and objects from different groups should be as different as possible.
+The main difference between clustering and classification is that the list of groups is not specified and is determined during the operation of the algorithm.

 Connecting the necessary libraries: